launch-it-labs/gameplumbingframework/README.md

         --> id7([7.Game state pushed to clients])
   end
 ```

-We have packed up all of the "backend" functionality in a construct we call a `ServerObject`, or `SO`.

-When you extend `ServerObject` you are creating an object that manages a portion of the game state.
+All the "backend" functionality is encapsulated in a construct we call a `ServerObject` (SO).
+When you extend `ServerObject`, you create an object that manages a portion of the game state.

+### Examples of ServerObjects

-Examples of components you might write as an `SO` include:
+Some components you might write as an SO include:

-- The player's account
+- **Player Account**
-- A leaderboard
+- **Leaderboard**
-- A matchmaker
+- **Matchmaker**
-- A match
+- **Match**

-The implementation of your `SO` determines what state it encompasses and how that state gets updated.
-To customize how this works for your SO, you need to:
+The implementation of your SO determines what state it manages and how that state is updated.
+To customize an SO, you need to:

-- Give the SO fields that represent the state you want to manage
+- Define the SO fields representing the state you want to manage.
-- Handle messages by updating those fields, sending messages to other `SOs`, or both
+- Handle messages by updating those fields, sending messages to other SOs, or both.

-Once the SO is working, our `ViewBindings` let you simply hook the `SOs` fields up to UI, usually without needing to write any extra code.
+Once the SO is functioning, our `ViewBindings` let you easily connect SO fields to the UI, often without needing to write additional code.

+### Example: CoinLeaderboardSO

-`SO's` are simple to write.
-Our `CoinLeaderboardSO` below ([see Single-player+leaderboard demo](https://github.com/launch-it-labs/gameplumbingframework/wiki/leaderboard_walkthrough) was developed and tested in about 2 hours and only required 50 lines of code.
+The `CoinLeaderboardSO` ([Single-player+leaderboard demo](https://github.com/launch-it-labs/gameplumbingframework/wiki/leaderboard_walkthrough)) was developed and tested in about 2 hours, requiring only 50 lines of code.

-Here state is comprised of a `Dictionary` called `scores`. `scores` will be persisted and synced to all relevant clients for you automatically.
-Notice the functions named `Handler` handle messages by updating state and/or sending messages.
+In this example, the state consists of a `Dictionary` called `scores`, which GPF automatically persists and syncs to all relevant clients.
+The `Handler` functions update the state and/or send messages.

 ```csharp
 [Register("coin_leaderboard")]